-100% of the requests received have been met by our unit, indicating a 100% success rate.
+100% of the requests received have been met by our unit, indicating and 100% success rate.

 The School leadership has defined its diversity categories for efforts related to recruitment and retention of students, faculty and senior administrative staff.
 (Indian Americans, Rural Students and Women).
-It is the goal of the medical education program to achieve numbers within these defined diversity categories that generally reflect the population of the state.
+It is the goal of the medical education program to achieve numbers w/I these defined diversity categories that generally reflect the population of the state.

 The findings seem to indicate that we are achieving goals related to American Indians and Women and are making progress towards achieving the balance of rural and non-rural students.
-It is also found that there are a number of career exploration projects to direct and advance students along the career paths towards medicine and other health science careers.
-An area of improvement is how we might better gather data related to rural students and to our career exploration program outcomes.
+It is also found that there are a number of pipeline projects to advance students along the career paths towards medicine and other health science careers.
+An area of improvement is how we might better gather data related to rural students and to our pipeline program outcomes.